ThomasPortolano/learning-journal/README.md

 In this project, I am working on responsive design for a potential blog.
 The goal is to design and implement my CSS, starting with mobile design first, then expending the code to larger screens using Media Queries.

 Responsive design is implementing using relative units and flex.
-I might try to develop a 2nd version using grid layout (big maybe).
+I might try to develop a 2nd version using grid layout (still hugely hypothetical).

 What's left to build in this project:
 - Article template